All articles

 Essential motorhome equipment: the complete checklist

-Motorhome travel: equipment not to forget
+Motorhome travel: essential equipment you shouldn't forget

-Basic equipment for a worry-free trip
+The basic equipment for a smooth trip

 Safety equipment

-• A fire extinguisher (checked, not the one that's been lying around in the hold for 10 years).
+• A fire extinguisher (checked, not the one that's been lying in the hold for 10 years).

-• A well-stocked first-aid kit: remember to check the dates and adapt according to your habits.
+• A well-stocked first aid kit: remember to check the dates and adapt according to your habits.

-Energy autonomy
+Energy independence

 • Auxiliary battery + 12V/230V converter, to run your small appliances without draining the engine battery.